 Life Light: Genesis

-Please mark your calendars for the start of the Life Light study on Thursday, August 31 at 7:00pm.
+Please mark your calendars for the start of the Life Light study on Thursdays at 7:00pm.
 The class will begin studying the book of Genesis.
 Genesis means "Beginnings".
 It tells us about the nature of things from the beginning and why things are the way they are today.
 And it also provides us with the "beginning" of the Gospel proclamation to the world, and how God was bringing about that salvation through the people of His own choosing.

 Sunday Morning: Hebrews

-Please also mark your calendars for the start of our Sunday Morning Bible Class on September 10 at 11:15am following Divine Service.
+Please also mark your calendars for the start of our Sunday Morning Bible Class at 11:15am following Divine Service.
 The Book of Hebrews deals with the question of remaining in the faith while suffering persecution by the devil and the world, or if it would be better to take the easy road and abandoning the faith for the sake of a peaceful life.
 This was what the Jewish converts to Christianity asked themselves, and many abandoned Jesus.
 The writer patiently reveals the One who is far greater than all others as he encourages the faith and resolve of the people then, and now.

 Wednesday Evening: The Smalcald Articles and the Treatis on the Power and Primacy of the Pope